 (77) Training curriculum--An established set of course topics for instruction in an accredited training program for a particular discipline designed to provide specialized knowledge and skills.

-(78) Training hour--At least 50 minutes of actual teaching, including, but not limited to, time devoted to lecture, learning activities, small group activities, demonstrations, evaluations, and/or hands-on experience.
+(78) Training hour--At least 50 minutes of actual teaching, including, but not limited to, time devoted to lecture, learning activities, small group activities, demonstrations, evaluations, and hands-on experience.

 (79) Training manager--The individual responsible for administering a training program and monitoring the performance of principal instructors and guest instructors.